 - In addition to College and University requirements for continued enrollment, students must maintain a major cumulative GPA of 2.0 for all courses in the departmental curriculum taught by the College.
 Failure to meet this requirement for two consecutive semesters will result in suspension from the College of Engineering.
 The BSSE Academic Planning Form (spreadsheet) shared with you computes both the overall and major GPA which will help in the advising process.

-- Students in the engineering programs may take a course in their curriculum a maximum of three times, including withdrawing from the course with a grade of W. Failure to achieve a satisfactory grade in a course to progress in the program within the three allowed attempts will result in suspension from the engineering program.
+- Students in the engineering programs may take a course in their curriculum a maximum of two times, including withdrawing from the course with a grade of W. Failure to achieve a satisfactory grade in a course to progress in the program within the three allowed attempts will result in suspension from the engineering program.

 Please contact your advisor for further advising questions.
 If you have general procedural questions or feedback, feel free to contact the SEEM program office.